What is Integrity?

 Anyone can create and claim an identity.
 The service will look at the signature covering any fact the user will present, so the service can choose to trust facts coming from the Integrity KYC service, or any other KYC service that might be deemed more suitable by the service in question.
 The core of the identity is the key that was generated by the Identity App.
 This key, like all other valuable data on your phone, must be protected at all times.
 Keep your phone secured.
 Remote wipe your phone if it’s lost or stolen.
 Back up your phone in the cloud to ensure that even if your phone is stolen or lost, you can use your +Integrity keys in your new device.

-A Service Place is typically run by an organisation or a user in order to share any services, utilities or facilities with either people within an organisation or a space, or people that are external to an organisation.
-A Service Place by itself is useless without any services or utilities shared by it.
-So there is typically at least one utility bound to the Service Place.
-The Service Place and the utility could be run and provided by different parties.
-So the Service Place can be hosted by the organisation running it, or it could be hosted by a provider on behalf of the organisation.
-Any utilities that binds to the Service Place can be run by yet another party.
-For a user the Service Place will look like an organisation, or a friend, that is offering any services that the user might be interested in.
-Initially, a user will be connected to one or very few Service Places.
+A realm is typically run by an organisation or a user in order to share any services or goods with either people within an organisation or a space, or people that are external to an organisation.
+A realm by itself is useless without any services shared by it.
+So there is typically at least one service bound to the realm.
+The realm and the service could be run and provided by different parties.
+So the realm can be hosted by the organisation running it, or it could be hosted by a provider on behalf of the organisation.
+Any services that binds to the realm can be run by yet another party.
+For a user the realm will look like an organisation, or a friend, that is offering any services that the user might be interested in.
+Initially, a user will be connected to one or very few realms.

 Is Integrity using any blockchain technology?

-Blockchain technology is only used when revoking a certificate.
-The fundamental technology behind your identity and the normal use of utilities and services offered does not rely on any blockchain technology.
-However, if anyone needs to verify if a user key is still valid, there is the possibility to store key revocations in a blockchain.
-The benefit of using blockchains for key revocation is that there is no data leakage of which user is making use of what utility, since the service provider can do the lookup through any node running the blockchain.
+Blockchain technology is only used when revoking a certificate or document.
+The fundamental technology behind your identity and the normal use of services offered does not rely on any blockchain technology.
+However, if anyone needs to verify if a document is still valid, there is the possibility to store key revocations in a blockchain.
+The benefit of using blockchains for key revocation is that there is no data leakage of which user is making use of what service, since the service provider can do the lookup through any node running the blockchain.
 We are also planning for services that use blockchains in other ways, but the core technology can be used without relying on a blockchain.

 What happens if I lose my phone?